Miguelzvd/Miguelzvd/README.md

   <p align="left">
     I'm a <strong>Software Engineer</strong> with a degree in Computer Engineering and a strong background in <strong>web development</strong>.
-Currently, I work as a Software Engineer at FUNCITERN, where I lead and develop web systems for SETHAS, delivering digital solutions that support large-scale social programs for low-income communities.
+Currently, I work as a Software Engineer at UNIMED, where I maintain and evolve web, mobile, and backend/API applications for healthcare systems.
   </p>

   <p align="left">